gvcallen/inferix/README.md

-# Inferix: A unified interface for probabilistic inference in JAX + Equinox
+Inferix: An (experimental) unified interface for probabilistic inference in JAX + Equinox

 | **Inferix** |  |
 |-------------|-------|